Password security is already critical to any cybersecurity system. But it’s becoming more vital every day.

 If you reuse passwords, a single compromised password could compromise several of your accounts.
 That turns any password breach into a potential security disaster.
 And you’ll have to change all of your passwords if just one of them gets exposed (which is a mere inconvenience compared to all of your accounts being compromised).

 In short, use a different password for each account.
-And you’ll still be able to remember all your passwords if you follow the passphrase tip that we presented earlier.
+And you’ll still be able to remember all your passwords if you follow the passphrase tip that we presented earlier or use a reliable password manager that will store all your passwords in one place.

 5. Update Passwords Regularly